 If you’re like me, along with a few million others, you have flat feet and suffer some pain on an almost daily basis.
 You probably curse your luck, and who’d blame you?.
 I know l do!
 I have also made some major faux-pas when shopping and buying shoes that l hope would bring me some modicum of relief.
 Needless to say, I have wasted untold amounts of money on shoes that became unbearable after a few days, sometimes even hours.
 I have been known to abandon shoes worn just once.
 It took me a while to realize that one needs to put comfort over looks when it comes to shoes.
+Picking flat foot shoes takes trial and sometimes costly error.
+To save you money and time, you can learn from my mistakes and go for the good shoes made for flat feett.
 This is especially true for someone like me who travels often and enjoys walking.
 Here is my guide to finding and picking the best possible shoes for your flat feet.

 What is Flat Feet?

 Flat feet is exactly what it sounds like.
 It’s a postural problem where the arches of the feet are non-existent, resulting in the entire sole of the foot being flat with the ground.
 It is estimated that 20-30% of the population suffers from either one (unilateral) or both (bilateral).
 That’s a lot of people, so don’t feel bad!